Barse & Hopkins (New York & Newark, NJ, US)

 The copyright page is blank.

-A list of 40 titles in the series is printed on the last page in the book.
+A list of 40 titles in the series is printed on the last page of the book.
 All are brief works, short stories and a few books of poetry.